-An employee may be absent owing to illness, provided that he or she has informed the employer and produces a medical certificate (usually within 48 hours following the absence).
+An employee may be absent owing to illness, provided that they have informed the employer and produced a medical certificate (usually within 48 hours of the absence).
 During the absence, the employee receives a social security allowance.

 The employment contract is suspended but the applicable collective bargaining agreement or the Labour Code ensures that the employee's salary is maintained in full or in part (subject to certain conditions).
 The salary is maintained from the first day of absence when the absence results from a work-related illness or accident, and after eight days of absence in other cases.